Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Experimental test with the Parkes Bedlam backend

 \subsection{Experiment}

 The Bedlam backend was operated with pure noise input for 478 hours, starting on 23 September 2010.
-The noise source was a reverse-biased diode in breakdown, with a passive eight-way power-splitter to connect it to all eight input channels.
+The noise source was a reverse-biased diode operating at its breakdown voltage, with a passive eight-way power-splitter to connect it to all eight input channels.
 In this time, there were \bignum{902}{115} peaks in the noise signal sufficient to trigger storage of the buffered data, with the buffer size set to 4 $\mu$s (\bignum{4}{096} samples).
 During the 51 ms period taken to store a single set of buffers of this length, the system is unable to respond to any further triggers; this dead time amounts to 2.7\% of the experimental period.
 The dedispersion filter was set to its minimal setting, equivalent to $\sim 2$ ns differential delay across the band of the noise.

 The RMS noise amplitude was typically $\sim 12$ analog-to-digital units (ADU), compared to a maximum of +127 ADU for an 8-bit signed integer.
 The temperature of the noise source was not controlled, so the gain varied over the course of the experiment, resulting in $\sim 5\%$ slow variation in the RMS.
-More dramatic fluctuations occurred during a 8-hour period partway through the experiment, possibly due to a problem with the power supply, so this interval was excluded.
+More dramatic fluctuations in the RMS occurred during an 8-hour period partway through the experiment, possibly due to a problem with the power supply, so this interval was excluded.
 After also excluding dead time, the remaining effective duration of the experiment is 458 hours.

-Typical stored buffers consisted mostly of pure noise, with a single extreme value that exceeded the trigger threshold in the centre of the buffer, as expected from Gaussian noise with a relatively wide band.
-However, there were two atypical events which exhibited increased signal power for an extended period, over 100 ns (see figure~\ref{fig:badpulse}).
+Typical stored buffers consisted mostly of pure noise, with a single extreme value that exceeded the trigger threshold in the centre of the buffer, as expected from Gaussian noise with a relatively wide band, as in figure~\ref{fig:badpulse} (top).
+However, there were two atypical events which exhibited increased signal power for an extended period, over 100 ns, as in figure~\ref{fig:badpulse} (bottom).
 These events are not consistent with pure Gaussian noise; their origin is unknown, but more such events were found during the period excluded due to RMS fluctuations, which suggests that they may be related phenomena.
 These two events were excluded from further analysis.

 A minor bug resulted in spurious recorded values at the start and end of each buffer, so these were excluded from the analysis; the triggering value, at the centre of the buffer, is unaffected by this.
 Peaks in the spectrum at 0 and 512 MHz --- the bottom and top of the band --- were removed, the former being a direct-current offset and the latter probably resulting from internal interference from the digital hardware, at a harmonic of its clock speed of 256 MHz.
 Lesser interference at harmonic and subharmonic frequencies was considered insignificant and not removed, but is just visible in the noise spectrum shown in figure~\ref{fig:spect}.